-Overall it’s a volatile market.
+Overall, it’s a volatile market.
 Tokens, cryptocurrencies, quite a few now, not just Bitcoin and Ether.
 Forks happening all around, huge growth in value and millions at stake with a lingering fear that the bubble can burst at any time.
 But the important thing here is that blockchain gives us the opportunity to have decentralized apps and systems, supporting an immutable and verified transaction ledger.
 It’s interesting and extremely valuable because it provides a new way to build all sorts of applications, from finance to games, from health insurance to food tracking programs.
 Walmart is exploring the idea of using a blockchain to better track where their products come from and their journey from field to shelf.
-Blockchain as a whole can be adopted in as many ways as you can imagine and startups are popping out of nowhere with ingenious solutions to problems you might not even know you had.
+You can adopt blockchain in countless ways, and startups are innovatively addressing issues you may not even realize exist.

 For clarification: Ethereum is not a cryptocurrency, it’s a distributed and decentralized blockchain platform that runs a decentralized application.
-It has its own cryptocurrency, Ether, and it also has an internal unit called Gas that is used to charge actions on the platform.
-Gas is meant to deter spam and avoid running useless programs.
+Ether has its own cryptocurrency and also includes an internal unit called Gas for charging platform actions.
+Gas aims to prevent spam and avoid executing pointless programs.

 Going forward, you have to remember that trust and safety are values that boosted blockchain from the very beginning.
 It brought the concept that we can have them without the interference and control of an authority or single entity.
 A decentralized future and a new way to build software, to build Dapps – decentralized applications.
 But more than that, Ethereum goes in a different direction in the blockchain world, bringing something new to the table – smart contracts.
 This is a defining feature, Ethereum was basically built for smart contracts – a feature that Bitcoin has, in the sense that it can transfer value from one user to another, but in a very restrictive form.

-Ethereum smart contracts are digital contracts that are pre-programmed.
+Ethereum smart contracts involve pre-programmed digital agreements.
 The contracts happen between anonymous parties, on the platform, without any middlemen.
-These are all verifiable by anyone on the network, so it can’t be changed in any way, making it completely secure.
+Anyone on the network can verify these, ensuring it remains unchangeable and completely secure.
 More than that, they’re accessible because developers can write their own smart contracts and decentralized applications.

-Ethereum, in a way, is the biggest Dapp of them all, a central Dapp that can be used to build Ethereum-based Dapps like Augur (written in Serpent), a project that presents itself as the future of forecasting, a decentralized forecasting tool, or Melonport, a digital asset management tool.
+In a way, Ethereum stands as the largest Dapp, serving as a central platform for constructing Ethereum-based Dapps such as Augur (developed in Serpent), a decentralized forecasting tool often touted as the future of forecasting, or Melonport, a digital asset management tool.
 The list can go on and on.
 The point is that people have taken the idea of decentralized applications and went with it in every possible direction.

 Programming languages for blockchain